dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/razor-pages-start.md

 [!INCLUDE[](~/includes/advancedRP.md)]

-At the end of the series you'll have an app that manages a database of movies.
+At the end of the series, you'll have an app that manages a database of movies.

 [!INCLUDE[View or download sample code](~/includes/rp/download.md)]